samsquire/assembly/README.md

 Topologies are turing complete
 Both the coroutine and the data buffers being sent down can occur in any direction and order.

-Deadline on real time kernels.
+Data flow is not always a single direction like a pipeline but is turing complete.

-Data flow is not single direction like a pipeline.
+A socket server that allows data to be sent from any coroutine to the send coroutine and the recv coroutine foreards received data to another coroutine.

 send-thread1
- send-coroutine-
+ send-coroutine-1
 recv-thread1
- recv-coroutine
+ recv-coroutine-1
 worker-thread-1
  worker-coroutine
  request-coroutine2